-The following table sets forth the attendance of directors at Board meetings and at meetings of those standing committees of which they are members, from January 1, 2016 to February 15, 2017.
-All then-members of the Board attended the Corporation's last annual meeting of shareholders.
+The following table sets forth the attendance of directors at Board meetings and at meetings of those standing committees of which they are members, from January 1, 2017 to February 14, 2018.
+All then-members of the Board attended the Corporation's last annual meeting of shareholders except for Mr. Gross.
+If elected, Mr. Chopra is expected to be appointed to the Audit, Compensation, and Nominating and Corporate Governance Committees following the Meeting.